 As the old saying goes, “An ounce of prevention is worth a pound of cure.”
 While inner knee pain is treatable, preventing it from happening in the first place is still the best option.
 Below are some tips on how to prevent inner knee pain:

 - Always wear protective gear before exercising or doing sports.
 Replace damaged or worn-out protective gear immediately.
+Preventive knee braces are always a good idea.

 - Never forget to perform warm-up and cool-down exercises.